Best fitness trackers for cyclists iMore 2021

 Let's be real; the market is saturated with tons of different smartwatches and activity trackers.
 However, some of them are better at tracking certain types of activities than others.
 When it comes to cycling, the best options track every rotation, map routes, and obtain accurate performance stats.
 Our pick for the best fitness tracker for cyclists is the feature-heavy Apple Watch Series 6.
 It's top of its class, and it's excellent at tracking all of your cycling stats and needs.
 Whatever you're looking for in a fitness tracker, we've got you covered.

-- Best overall: Apple Watch Series 6 - RED
+- Best overall: Apple Watch Series 6 - Blue

 - Best value fitness tracker: Fitbit Charge 4 - Black/Black

 - Best bike computer: Garmin Edge 130 Plus GPS Cycling/Bike Computer

 - Best durable: Garmin Instinct - Tundra